AC water heater to DC using low voltage

 and each set of solar panels can supply power to one of the U

-3U elements are usually larger thread and will not fit a residential
+are usually made for 3-phase boiler installations, have larger thread, and will not fit a residential

 Solar PV safety

 How to set up array

 How to replace water heater elements

 Figure volts amps watts

 All solar links